qeize/qeize/README.md

 ---

 <div align="justify" style="max-width: 800px; margin: 0 auto;">
-<p>Hey, <b>I'm Kize!</b> Just a guy who spends too much time in the terminal and obsesses over money.
-I mess around with Linux servers, write Bash scripts when I'm lazy, and build backends with PHP or Node.js depending on my mood.
-Big on automation and security stuff.
-When I'm not staring at code, I'm probably trying to brute force something, dropping webshells, setting up bots, or seeing how far I can push a system.
-CTF challenges keep me busy too.
-Honestly I just like breaking things to understand how they work.
-Build tools that do the heavy lifting so I can be lazy in peace.</p>
+<p>Hey, <b>Hey, I'm Kize, I spend most of my time in the terminal working with Linux systems and exploring the security side of the web.
+My main focus is on offensive security, finding vulnerabilities and testing system boundaries.
+When I’m not writing or reviewing code, I’m usually exploring targets, running bots, or trying different approaches to gain deeper access.
+I’ve built my experience through hands-on work, including CTF challenges and real-world testing.</p>
 </div>